-Material damage Damage and destruction of components by excessive load.
+Material damage Damage to or destruction of components due to excessive load.

-- The side stand is designed for the weight of the motorcycle only.
-Do not sit on the motorcycle when it is supported by the side stand only.
-The side stand and/or the frame could be damaged and the motorcycle could fall over.

-- Brake the motorcycle.

-- Shift gear to neutral.

-- With the engine idling, flip the ignition switch up until the engine stops.

-- Park the motorcycle on firm ground.
+- The side stand is only designed for the weight of the motorcycle.
+Do no sit on the motorcycle when it is resting on the side stand.
+The side stand or the frame may become damaged and the motorcycle may fall over. - Brake the motorcycle. - Shift gear to neutral. - With the engine idling, flip the ignition switch up until the engine stops. - Park the motorcycle on firm ground.